arcus-azure/arcus.webapi/docs/preview/03-Features/logging-azure-functions.md

 To learn more about these options, see [the configuration section at the general Web API page](./logging.md) as these options are identical for Azure Functions HTTP triggers and Web API's.

 ### Customization
 Optionally, the middleware component can be extended even further by inheriting from the `AzureFunctionsRequestTrackingMiddleware` class.
-This allows full control over the sanitation process of the HTTP request/response body and HTTP request headers.
+This allows full control over the sanitization process of the HTTP request/response body and HTTP request headers.

 The following example shows how a custom implementation makes sure that a specific header is not entirely excluded but is redacted from the HTTP request tracking.
 ```csharp